aivic/datascience/notes/feature_eng.md

 D: Label encoder as it will map only existing values of the feature to corresponding continuous values.
 D: One-hot encoder as it will create new feature for every encountered unique class.
 D: One-hot encoder as it will diminish the feature size by keeping only one class out of all the correlate classes.

+# Compensating for one-hot limitations using a dummy coding

+### Remember
+Q: What should be the value of intercept to avoid collinearity while using an unregularized linear model with one-hot encoding?
+A: False
+D: True
+D: Greater than 0
+D: Less than 0

+### Understand
+Q: What is the difference between applying one-hot encoding and dummy encoding on an attribute with N classes?
+A: The former converts the attribute into N new attributes whereas the latter converts it into N-1 new attributes.
+D: The former converts the attribute into N-1 new attributes whereas the latter converts it into N new attributes.
+D: The former converts the attribute into N+1 new attributes whereas the latter converts it into N new attributes.
+D: The former converts the attribute into N new attributes whereas the latter converts it into N+1 new attributes.

+### Apply
+Q: You have to produce dummy variables using pandas.get_dummies() using an array with values ['Paris', 'Boston', numpy.nan].
+What is the dimension of the resulting dataset?
+A: (3, 2)
+D: (3, 3)
+D: (2, 3)
+D: (2, 2)

+### Analyze
+Q: You have a dataframe named "df" produced by the command pd.DataFrame({'A': ['a', 'b', 'c'], 'B': ['d', 'e', 'f'], 'C': [1, 2, 3]}).
+What are the names of the resulted dataframe columns when dummy encoding is applied on "df" by dropping the first level?
+A: C, A_b, A_c, B_e, B_f
+D: C, A_a, A_b, A_c, B_d, B_e, B_f
+D: A_a, A_b, A_c, B_d, B_e, B_f, C_2, C_3, C_1
+D: A_b, A_c, B_e, B_f, C_2, C_3, C_1